 The reset procedure deletes all synced data from the Google servers, and you are also forcibly signed out of Chrome on all devices.
 That stops unauthorized individuals from re-syncing your data from the cloud after a reset.
 And since any local data isn’t deleted from the devices, you should be able to start syncing once you sign in again.

 Step 1: On the Encryption Options section of Chrome (or after tapping Encryption on mobile), click the link labeled Reset Sync.

 Step 2: Scroll all the way down, and then click the button labeled Reset Sync.

 Step 2: Click OK on the confirmation box.

-Step 3: Wait for a moment while Chrome deletes data synced on the Google servers.
-However, it does not delete the locally stored data.
+Step 3: Wait for a moment while Chrome deletes the synced data on the Google servers.
+However, it does not delete any locally stored data.

 Step 4: You should be prompted to turn on Chrome Sync.
 Do it.

 Step 5: Head over to Chrome's Settings panel on your other devices, and then sign back into the browser.